smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

   **Example**: You could create an Upkeep for each subset of addresses that you want to service.
 The ranges could be 0 to 49, 50 to 99, and 100 to 149.

-- **Managing code paths**: pass in data to your `checkUpkeep` to make your contract logic go down different code paths.
+- **Managing code paths**: Pass in data to your `checkUpkeep` to make your contract logic go down different code paths.
 This can be used in creative ways based on your use case needs.

   **Example**: You could support multiple types of Upkeep within a single contract, and pass a function selector through the `checkData` function.